 This is the first installment of a two part series about HTML5 vs. Native Development.
-In this first part we will focus on HTML5 and the benefits it offers.
+In this first article we will focus on the features and benefits of HTML5.

 What’s the difference between HTML5 and Native?